youchainhq/you-solidity/docs/contracts/functions.rst

     contract Test {
         // This function is called for all messages sent to
         // this contract (there is no other function).
-        // Sending Ether to this contract will cause an exception,
+        // Sending You to this contract will cause an exception,
         // because the fallback function does not have the `payable`
         // modifier.
         function() external { x = 1; }